Everyone has different learning needs. We’ve got options for you!

 All of our workshops are interactive and prioritize hands on learning.
 You’ll leave with experience that you can build on right away.

 Part 1: A traditional one-day workshop covering all things AAC and how to include AAC in different kinds of play.
 We'll also touch on related topics like literacy and executive functions with the latest research and ideas.
-Even if you've attended before, you’ll learn something new!
-(Tentative date: Friday, 9/26)
+Even if you've attended before, you’ll learn new things!
+Register for 1 Day of FUN!

-Part 2: NEW A one-day offsite session at the Montshire Museum.
-We'll work as a team to apply what you learned in Part 1, focusing on using AAC in real situations while considering communication needs and styles.
-This part is optional but requires completing Part 1 first.
-(Tentative date: Thursday, 10/30)
+Part 2: ~NEW~ A one-day offsite experience at the Montshire Museum.
+We'll work as a team to apply what you learned in day 1, focusing on using AAC in real situations while considering communication needs and styles.
+Register for 2 Days of FUN!

-You can take Part 1 alone as a refresher or do both for a full experience.
+You can take day 1 alone as a refresher or do both days for a full experience.
+At this time we are not offering day 2 as a stand alone option.

 • Starting this fall, we will offer monthly 1-hour online group coaching with special topics from October to December.
 Each participant also will get one 1:1 coaching session focused on their students.
 This is perfect for professionals looking to improve their AAC skills.
 We will limit the group to 10 people.